-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards.

 Interdisciplinary Studies (B.A.)

 The Interdisciplinary Studies major offers students the opportunity and challenge to create their own individually designed interdisciplinary programs.
 It gives students the tools to explore and understand connections and patterns: within and among disciplines; between self and the world; among different cultures.
 It seeks to give students knowledge of how great thinkers in various fields have tried to understand experience and use their learning to address problems and engage fully with life.